malotor/vagrantee/README.md

 vagrantee
 =========

-A base vagrant + puppet setup for php development environments, as explained in details on this post: http://www.erikaheidi.com/2013/07/10/a-beginners-guide-to-vagrant-and-puppet-part-3-facts-conditionals-modules-and-templates/
+A basic vagrant + puppet setup for php development environments, as explained in details on this post: http://www.erikaheidi.com/2013/07/10/a-beginners-guide-to-vagrant-and-puppet-part-3-facts-conditionals-modules-and-templates/

+It comes with:

+* Apache
+* PHP 5.4
+* MySQL
+* phpmyadmin

 usage
 =========